taxprofiler/taxpasta/docs/commands/standardise.md

 A more common format in metagenomics is to have a first column with the taxon name and a second column with the number of sequence 'hits' against that particular taxon.
-Note that this format also encodes common information across most tools, whereas kraken2 includes information that may not be reported by other profilers, such as a column with the fraction against a taxon of all hits.
+Note that this format also encodes common information across most tools, whereas Kraken2 includes additional information that may not be reported by other profilers, such as a column with the fraction against a taxon of all hits.

-We have chosen to reduce all taxa to their respective identifiers.
+We have chosen to reduce all taxa to their respective identifiers and a count.
 We chose zero as the identifier for unclassified reads.
 Since there are many downstream processing and analytics methods that assume integer read counts, we only support such a count or pseudo count column.